AJ-RR/Ajay-JunkYardVGPU/README.md

 Following section goes over how to build the applications in this repo on Android; the generated executables and object files are already available in this repo.
 If you are just interested in using this tool on pmOS, please skip to the pmOS section below.

-While our Google Pixel Fold runs pmOS, which is a distribution of Alpine Linux, the executables for Rutabaga, libaemu, and GFXstream need to be built on Android OS to link properly against Bionic.
-The workaround is to compile on Android OS, pull the executables to pmOS, and copy the necessary shared object files into corresponding directories.
+While our Google Pixel Fold runs pmOS, which is a distribution of Alpine Linux, the executables for Rutabaga, libaemu, and GFXstream need to be built on Android to link properly against Bionic.
+The workaround is to compile on Android, pull the executables to pmOS, and copy the necessary shared object files into corresponding directories.

 ## Setting up Termux on Android